magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

       ]
     }
     ```
-1. Check this simple product from the backend and verify that it is updated to **In Stock**.
+1. Check this simple product from the backend and verify that it is updated to In Stock.
 1. Load the configurable product from the frontend and click on each color.
 Notice the size **M** when you click on **Red** color.

 <ins>Expected results</ins>:

-COC001-Red-M option is not crossed out because we have updated it to **In Stock** through API.
+COC001-Red-M option is not crossed out because we have updated it to In Stock through API.

 <ins>Actual results</ins>: